goglesquirmintontheiii/HyperBitmap/Readme.md

 WARNING: Only supports the 32BppArgb pixel format.
 You will likely run into errors if you create a FastBmp out of a Bitmap with any other format.

-Expect issues.
+Expect problems.
 If you run into swapped colors or any bug/error please create an issue.

 If you have questions or concerns message me on Discord @ https://discord.gg/yuQNH7Ng2b Username konnichiwa#5962